alejandrohdezma/http4s-munit/.github/docs/README.md

 ### Using a mocked http4s `Client`

-If you want to add tests for a class or algebra that uses a `Client` instance you can make your suite extend `Http4sMUnitSyntax` (it also requires extending `CatsEffectSuite`).
+If you just want to add tests for a class or algebra that uses a `Client` instance you can make your suite extend `Http4sMUnitSyntax` (it also requires extending `CatsEffectSuite`).

 It includes a handful of utilities among which are two extension methods to the `Client` companion object: `from` and `partialFixture`.